 When in doubt, look for items made from merino wool—a natural fabric that’s much cooler and softer than regular wool, with added moisture-wicking and antimicrobial properties.
 Woolly Clothing Co. is a travel favorite for airy merino wool options for both men (including work-appropriate shirts and pants) and women.
 For even more men’s options Wool & Prince focuses on merino wool button-downs and polos that are wrinkle-resistant.

 Part sweatshirt, part work from home staple (mostly for those with more casual dress code standards) a comfy pullover is the closest thing to a hoodie you can wear while still being business-casual.
 Keep it cozy with a mock-neck version like L.L.
-Bean’s Marled Pullover, or elevate it with a sweatshirt dress like the Athleta Round Trip Sweatshirt Dress.
+Bean’s Marled Pullover, or elevate it with a sweatshirt dress like the Cozy Karma Asym Sweatshirt Dress from Athleta.

 SmarterTravel’s Shannon McMahon writes about all things travel.
 Follow her on Instagram @shanmcmahon.